-For RS images, the spatial resolution has a high correlation to the image content.
+For RS images, spatial resolution has a high correlation to image content.
 In Fig. \ref{RES1}, we show the relationships between data resolution and the number of annotated classes.
-In general, this figure clearly shows that the number of semantic classes for RS image classification tasks is higher than for RS object detection and segmentation tasks.
+In general, this figure clearly shows that the number of semantic classes for RS image classification tasks is higher than those for RS object detection and segmentation tasks.
 The reason is that object-level and pixel-level datasets require much more annotation efforts when the number of semantic classes increases.

-Another interesting finding is that most datasets are with a resolution of lower than 1m or larger than 10m.
-The datasets with resolution in the range of between 1 to 10m are obviously scarce.
-The reason for this phenomenon is that many EO applications require either high-resolution (\textless 1m) imagery or global coverage (Sentinel 1\&2, \textgreater10m).
+Another interesting finding is that most datasets have a resolution of smaller than 1m or larger than 10m.
+The datasets with resolution in the range between 1 to 10m are obviously scarce.
+The reason for this phenomenon is that many EO applications require either high-resolution ($\leq$1m) imagery or global coverage (Sentinel 1\&2, $\geq$10m).
 However, the EO data with resolution 1$\sim$10m also has great potential in a range of applications.
-More research attention should be paid to fill in this gap.
+More research attention should be devoted to filling this gap.

-The task proportion distribution with regard to different spatial resolutions is displayed in Fig. \ref{RES2}.
-As shown in this figure, datasets with UAV images are mostly constructed for object detection.
-More than 60\% of the datasets with very high-resolution (\textless 0.1m) are designed for RS semantic segmentation task.
-For datasets with a resolution range of 1m to 30m, RS image classification and semantic segmentation take the largest proportion.
-Only less than 20 percent of the datasets are built for RS object detection in this resolution range.